DOSYCORPS/cronstorm/README.md

 > Enter API key:
 ```

+# What do you support?

+You can specify times as second, minute, hour, day, week or month.
+We accept get, head, post, put, patch for HTTP methods.

-## What kind of times does kairoi support?
+## What kind of times?

 > A time for GET:
 ```shell